Jucccc/learn-python/README.md

-These are my notes and practices from the Python book ("Essential Python for Machine Learning).
+These are my notes and the samples (not all) from the Python book ("Essential Python for Machine Learning).